pyth-network/pyth-gitbook/solana-price-feeds/best-practices.md

 ---
-description: Introduction to Price Feeds
+description: Best Practices for using Pyth Price Feeds
 ---

 This page provides some technical details about Pyth price feeds that are necessary to use them safely and correctly.
 Please read this page before using Pyth price feeds in your application.

-# Price Feed IDs
+# Price Feed Account IDs

-Each Pyth Network price feed is referred to via a unique id.
+Each Pyth Network price feed is stored in a Solana account and is uniquely identified by its corresponding Solana account key.
-However, the ids may be represented in different formats (e.g., hex or base58) depending on the blockchain.
+Price feeds have different ids in mainnet than in testnet or devnet.
-Price feeds also have different ids in mainnets than testnets or devnets.
+The full list of price feeds available on Solana is listed on the [pyth.network website under the "mainnet-beta" tag](https://pyth.network/price-feeds?cluster=mainnet-beta).
-The full list of price feeds is listed on the [pyth.network website](https://pyth.network/price-feeds/).
+The [price feed ids page](https://pyth.network/developers/price-feed-ids#solana-mainnet-beta) lists the id of each available price feed.
-The [price feed ids page](https://pyth.network/developers/price-feed-ids) lists the id of each available price feed on every chain where they are available.
+To use a price feed on-chain, look up its id using this page, then store the feed id in your program.
-To use a price feed on-chain, look up its id using these pages, then store the feed id in your program to use for price feed queries.
+You should then pass in the corresponding Solana account to any instruction that requires the current price and validate in your program that the account key matches the stored price feed id.

 # Fixed-Point Numeric Representation